-A compact diagnostic chamber (Fig.1) is made of 12 mm thick stainless steel (SS-304) material.
+A compact diagnostic box in Fig.1 is made of 10 mm thick stainless steel material.
 As the drift space between two DTL cavities is crucial, to accommodate the diagnostic chamber and quadrupole triplet, we need to minimize the drift.
-A highly compact diagnostic chamber has been designed and fabricated indigenously.
+A highly compact diagnostic chamber has been designed and fabricated indigenously at IUAC.
 The diagnostic chamber is of 70 mm longitudinal length.
 The radial dimension of the box is approximately 160 mm and the beam aperture is 20 mm.
-It has eight faces, in which two of them are orthogonal to each other and they have been designed specifically to mount the Faraday cup and slit scanner.
+The diagnostic box is circular in shape.
+There are four ports available in the box.
+Three will be used for Faraday cup, slit scanner and capacitive pick-up.
+One is left for pumping purpose.
 The chamber was leak tested at the leak rate of 1x10-11 mbar.l/s.
-Without any separate pumping station, the vacuum of 1x10-7 mbar was achieved, but this can be further improved by adding a separate pumping station.
+Without any separate pumping station, the vacuum of $1 \times 10^{-7}$ mbar was achieved, but this can be further improved by adding a separate pumping station.